 If you have decided to undergo IVF, your doctor may suggest you undergo hysteroscopy.
 This is to understand the root cause of your infertility and determine the best treatment to rectify the issue.

 Undergoing a hysteroscopy before IVF is one of the best ways to check whether your uterus is in optimal condition to Implant the embryo.
-Doctors can assess uterine receptivity and identify the right time for when the uterus will be ready for implantation.
+Fertility Doctors can assess uterine receptivity and identify the right time for when the uterus will be ready for implantation.

 Hysteroscopy is a necessary treatment to undergo before IVF, especially for women who have been having recurrent miscarriages.
 This test can help identify why they have been having this issue and prevent it during future cycles.